A Trusted Friend in a Complicated World

 • Checked luggage goes under the airplane and needs to be handed off to airline personnel upon arrival at the airport.
 These bags can be larger and include full-size toiletries and liquids.

 • Carry-on luggage is, as its name suggests, compact enough to carry onto the airplane and meets the size restrictions of the airline you’re flying.
-Following the Transportation Security Administration (TSA) carry-on rules will prevent any issues and makes it easy to travel lightly.
+Following the TSA carry-on rules will prevent any issues and makes it easy to travel lightly.

 • Underseat luggage is even smaller than a carry-on bag, designed to fit directly under the seat as opposed to in the overhead bin.

-If you’re looking for more than one piece of baggage, consider investing in a luggage set, which offers smart value as well as a wide variety of styles, colors and materials.
-Meanwhile, tech enthusiasts will appreciate smart bags, which typically come complete with a built-in battery to charge your devices.
+If you’re looking for more than one piece of baggage, consider investing in a luggage set, which offers smart value and a wide variety of styles, colors and materials.
+Meanwhile, tech enthusiasts will appreciate smart bags, which typically come with a built-in battery to charge your devices.
 Just avoid a travel mistake by remembering to remove the batteries if you’re checking the bag.
 Now get ready to shop the best luggage brands on the market.

 • Known for its durability

-• Offers soft-shell suitcases, hard-shell luggage and duffels
+• Offers soft-sided suitcases, hard-shell suitcases and duffels

 • Bonus features for safety, accessibility and expanded space